Tyari: Etymology

-Tyari may be a variation of the ancient "Autiyara".
+Tyari may be a variation of the ancient "Autiyara" (Assyria).
 American historian Albert T. Olmstead describes in his work History of the Persian Empire how the Persian General Vaumisa wins a battle in the Autiyara districts located in Tyari and mentions that this is where Assyrian Christians maintained independence until modern times.

 In Syriac, the word ṭyārē (ܛܝܪ̈ܐ) is the plural form of ṭyārā, meaning "sheepfold" or "grazing area".
 Indeed, the Assyrians of Tyari were renowned even amongst neighboring Kurds and Armenians for their yogurt, cheese and other dairy products mostly made from sheep or goat's milk.
 They were also famous for their textiles, which again were spun and woven from sheep's wool.
-They also made woolen felt for their characteristic conical caps.
+They also made woolen felt for their characteristic conical caps, a style dating back to the Assyrian Empire.

 Military engagements

-One of the reasons the Assyrians of Tyari were able to stay independent for so long despite being significantly outnumbered by Muslims was their fighting ability.
+One of the reasons the Assyrians of Tyari were able to stay independent for so long despite being significantly outnumbered by Turks, Kurds and Arab Muslims was their fighting ability.
 The Assyrians of Tyari were especially known for being a fierce, warlike people.
-It was said that they were the best fighters in the West Asia, along with the Assyrian tribe of Tkhuma.
+It was said that they were the best fighters in West Asia, along with the Assyrian tribe of Tkhuma.
 Their Muslim neighbors stated that in order to stand a chance they needed to outnumber the Assyrians of Tyari or Tkhuma five to one, and have superior modern weapons.
 Assyrians of Tyari used much older weaponry and manufactured their own weapons and ammunition.

-In 1834 the leader of the Soran Emirate Muhammad Pasha of Rawanduz tried to subdue the Assyrians of Lower Tyari, but suffered a humiliating defeat at the hands of the outnumbered Assyrians.
-They then chased the Kurds back to Amadiya.
+In 1834 the leader of the Soran Emirate Muhammad Pasha of Rawanduz tried to subdue the Assyrians of Lower Tyari, but suffered a humiliating defeat at the hands of the vastly outnumbered Assyrians.
+They then chased the Kurds and Turks back to Amadiya.
 This defeat played a major role in the collapse of the Soran Emirate.

+In 1844, Kurds from the Chull region seized fifty sheep from the Nestorian settlement of Matha’d Kasra.
+Shortly afterward, Bedirhan Bey dispatched three hundred men to Berawola, where they took 1,050 more sheep.
+As a result of these raids, only a small number of livestock remained in the Tiyari region.
+During their travels through the mountains, the missionaries Smith and Laurie passed a village that had been attacked by Kurds at midnight the previous day.

 In 1880, Ubeydullah's militia, with the support of mercenaries from the Tyari tribe, invaded the northwestern Kurdish territories of Qajar dynasty in attempt to expand his control.

 In 1907 the Ottomans sent troops to Hakkari to stop fighting between the Assyrians of Tyari and Kurds.
 The Ottoman troops were successful in subduing the Kurds.
 The Assyrians of Tyari, however, defeated them and the Ottomans were routed and had their weapons seized.